nterreri/thesis/report/main.md

 Integration tests were produced to test the interaction of different units.
-These were not always pairwise (two units at a time), but were carried out depending on the interactions the author was concerned with documenting and verifying.
+These were not always pairwise (two units at a time), but were carried out depending on the interactions the author was concerned with documenting and verifying (McConnell, 2004, p.499).
 The 66 integration tests include numerous tests of the chatbot brain, piped throught the complete BotRivescript façade.

 One other important form of testing is acceptance testing.
 The lack of this sort